 Substantial resources are devoted to household production, and boosting efficiency in this sector could have large economic effects.
 A number of policies could support this effort.
 Sales and income taxes motivate people to spend time on housework that would be better spent on other activities.
 Basing tax rates on individual rather than household earnings would reduce such incentives, particularly for women entering couple households.
 Policies to reduce labor market discrimination and discourage gendered norms of behavior would further enhance efficiency, but any gender differences in housework time that reflect different preferences or abilities are appropriate.

-The focus in this paper is on routine household tasks that every individual performs, such as cleaning, laundry, meal preparation, home maintenance and repair, and shopping.
+The focus in this article is on routine household tasks that every individual performs, such as cleaning, laundry, meal preparation, home maintenance and repair, and shopping.
 Time spent on care activities for children and adults, in and outside of the household, is not addressed here.
-While caregiving is a very important use of time, research indicates that the determinants of caregiving differ substantially from those for routine housework and so deserve separate analysis.
+While caregiving is a very important use of time, research indicates that the determinants of caregiving differ substantially from those for routine housework and so caregiving deserves separate analysis.

-Household members spend considerable time on these routine tasks even in industrialized countries.
-Figure 1 compares the time spent on housework and the time spent on employment and education for 26 developed countries, mainly for people between the ages of 15 and 65 .
-The time devoted to housework exceeds 50% of the time spent on employment and education in 21 of these countries.
-Average time spent on housework ranges from a low of 92 minutes a week in South Korea to a high of 190 minutes a week in Estonia.
+Household members spend considerable time on routine household tasks even in industrialized countries.
+Figure 1 compares the average time prime-aged individuals spend on housework and the time spent on employment and education in 28 mostly developed countries .
+The time devoted to housework exceeds 50% of the time spent on employment and education in 16 of these countries and exceeds 40% in all but three.
+Average time spent on housework ranges from a low of 89 minutes a week in South Korea to a high of 203 minutes a week in Mexico.

 Standard economic measures of well-being such as national gross domestic product (GDP) exclude the value of household production.
 No one disputes that housework produces valuable products, like clean clothes, well maintained homes, and healthful meals, which contribute to individual health and well-being.
-The difficulty lies in valuing this contribution.
+The difficulty lies in valuing these contributions.
 If this time were valued as highly as labor income, incorporating the value of household time in GDP would increase GDP by roughly the same proportion as the time differential between housework and employment, or 50%.
 More careful estimates vary with the methodology employed to value time but are also typically large.
-An Organisation for Economic Co-operation and Development (OECD) estimate for 2011 suggests that including unpaid housework would boost OECD average GDP by about 33% .
+An OECD estimate for 2011 suggests that including unpaid housework would boost OECD average GDP by about 33% .
+The value of unpaid housework in the UK in 2016 was estimated by the Office for National Statistics in the Household Satellite Account, UK 2015 and 2016, to be about 39% of GDP.
 Improving inefficient resource allocation in this sector could have substantial ramifications throughout the economy.

 Discussion of pros and cons